You are here

 All POs participated in the success of the meeting and provided presentations on their activities in their respective countries.
 Educational videos were shown and websites were explored to facilitate the use of their data.

-Tunisian coordinator of UNIDO, Mr. Saber Ben Mbarek, was invited to participate in the meeting, and to explain the Small Grants Program (SGP).
+Tunisian coordinator of UNIDO, Mr. Saber Ben Mbarek, was invited to participate in the meeting, to explain the Small Grants Program (SGP).

 POs shared that the meeting was a positive experience, and left with goals to expand their activities.